You are here

-Project Background
+Project Overview:

 One of the most iconic native North American trees is the eastern redbud (Cercis canadensis).
 This tree is one of the earlier flowering forest trees in the spring.
-Because it is beautiful when in flower, it has become a widespread ornamental tree in the US and elsewhere around the world.
+Because it is beautiful when in flower, it has become a widespread ornamental tree in the USA and elsewhere around the world.

+Join us!
 We welcome your reports of what your redbud tree is doing throughout the season.
 We will compare these observations to historical records of flowering and fruiting contributed to herbaria in the eastern U.S.

 For further assistance: